Skip to content

 • A scope global, dynamic prefix that belongs to the 2000::/3 range.

 The router has IPv6 pinholing configured to access the load balancers from the outside.
-Cloudflare sits in front of the them and provides IPv4 connectivity.
+Cloudflare sits in front of the load balancers and provides IPv4 connectivity.

 🧑💻️ Dev/Ops